 Stage 1: Placement

-The first stage of money laundering is known as “placement”, whereby “dirty” money is placed into the legal, financial systems.
+The first stage of money laundering is “placement.” whereby “dirty” money is placed into the legal and financial systems.
 After getting hold of illegally acquired funds through theft, bribery, and corruption, financial criminals move the cash from its source.
-This is where the criminal money is “washed” and disguised by being placed into a legitimate financial system, such as in offshore accounts.
+It is where the criminal money is “washed” and disguised by being placed into a legitimate financial system, such as in offshore accounts.

 - Blending of funds: The first example is the so-called blending of funds.
-Hereby, businesses blend illegal funds with legitimate takings.
-This is typically done through cash businesses such as tanning salons, car washes, casinos, and strip clubs, as they have little or no variable costs.
-Historically, this was also done through washing salons and laundromats.
+Here, businesses blend illegal funds with legitimate takings.
+It is typically done through cash businesses such as tanning salons, car washes, casinos, and strip clubs, as they have little or no variable costs.
+Historically, it was also done through washing salons and laundromats.

 - Invoice fraud: The second example involves a technique called invoice fraud.
 Invoice fraud is the most common technique used for transferring dirty money.
 Primary techniques include over-invoicing or under-invoicing, falsely described goods or services, and phantom shipping (where no items have been shipped and the fraudulent documentation was produced to justify the payment abroad).

-- Offshore Accounts: In addition, laundered money is often placed through offshore accounts.
-This process easily hides the real beneficial owners’ identity and is a way to evade paying taxes.
+- Offshore Accounts: In addition, laundered money is often placed through offshore accounts, which easily hides the real beneficial owners’ identity and is a way to evade paying taxes.

 - Through Aborted Transactions: The last example involves aborted transactions.
 With this, the money is transferred to a lawyer or accountant to hold until a proposed transaction is completed.
 The transaction is then canceled, and the funds are repaid to the criminal from an unassailable source.